lm3nitro/Projects/IDS and IPS/Snort/Snort Install and Configuration.md

 ## Custom Rule:

 Before I can get started, I needed to create a directory called rules under /usr/local/etc/ and create a file called local.rules under /usr/local/etc/rules/.
-This is where we are I will create custom rules.
+This is where I will create custom rules.

 ```
 mkdir /usr/local/etc/rules